chrisisler/TrainingFor/README.md

 In all categories, I am not trying to claim that Trainquil is the best (i.e. the fastest, most feature-rich, or most native).
 But Trainquil is competitive in all three categories and doesn't make you choose between them.

-Trainquil intends to push boundaries by exposing modern, opt-in features that enable lifters to get more from time spent in the gym.

 While aiming for this goal, our first step is to make Trainquil one of the best training apps for intermediate lifters, remaining compatible with users at all levels while supporting the majority